SampleEnvironment/SECoP/protocol/issues/056 Additional Busy States.rst

 Actions which do not affect the main value, but can not be interrupted, may just be IDLE with a different status text, or may be a custom substate of IDLE.
-However, if the committee decides, that it is better to use a defined substate for that, we might define new substate of IDLE, withe the meaning (3) of busy.
+However, if the committee decides, that it is better to use a defined substate for that, we might define new substate of IDLE, with the meaning (3) of busy.
 However a name BUSY_IDLE or IDLE_BUSY seems not very nice.
 In this case the name of the substate should be chosen by the implementor, for example CHANGING_PERSISTENCY.